 Although the Americans were able to inflict severe casualties on the British, the delay in ordering a counter-attack forced the Americans to fall back.
 During the five-hour battle, the Americans lost approximately 280 troops killed, while the British suffered a more severe loss of more than 550 killed.

 Due to their heated argument and disagreement over military decisions at the First Battle of Saratoga, General Gates removed General Arnold as his second in command.
 Arnold continued to feel slighted by the army he served, and in 1780, he betrayed the Patriot cause by offering to hand over the Patriot-held fort at West Point, New York, to the British.
 With West Point in their control, the British would have controlled the critical Hudson River Valley and separated New England from the rest of the colonies.
-Arnold’s wife, Margaret, was a Loyalist and would not have objected to his plans.
+Arnold’s wife, Margaret ("Peggy"), was a Loyalist and would not have objected to his plans.
 However, his plot was foiled, and Arnold, the hero of the early battles of Ticonderoga and Saratoga, became the most famous traitor in American history.
 He continued to fight on the side of the British and, after the war, returned to Britain, where he died destitute in London in 1801.